rohan-sharma82/visionagri/working.md

 ### Frontend

-- **Next.js (with App Router)**: We use Next.js, a powerful React framework.
+- **Next.js (with App Router)**: We use Next.js for its performance optimizations.
-  - **Why?**: It provides an excellent development experience and enables key performance optimizations.
-  - **App Router**: This is the newer routing system in Next.js.
-It allows us to use **React Server Components**, which render on the server.
-This drastically reduces the amount of JavaScript sent to the client, making the app load very quickly.
-Pages like the homepage, news feed, and government schemes are rendered on the server.
-Interactive pages like the AI chat or prediction forms are "Client Components" because they require user interaction.
+  - **App Router & Server Components**: This new paradigm allows us to render non-interactive parts of the UI on the server, drastically reducing the JavaScript sent to the client and making the app load very quickly.

-- **React & TypeScript**:
-  - **React**: The foundation of our UI, allowing us to build interactive and stateful components.
+- **React & TypeScript**: The foundation of our UI, enabling interactive components and ensuring code quality with static types.
-  - **TypeScript**: We use TypeScript to add static types to our JavaScript code.
-This helps catch errors early, improves code quality, and makes the project easier to maintain as it grows.

 ### UI & Styling

-- **Tailwind CSS**: A utility-first CSS framework.
-  - **Why?**: Instead of writing custom CSS files, we build designs directly in our HTML/JSX.
-This is much faster and helps maintain a consistent design system.

-- **ShadCN UI**: A collection of pre-built, accessible, and beautifully designed UI components.
+- **Tailwind CSS & ShadCN UI**: This combination provides a vast library of pre-built, accessible, and easily customizable UI components (Buttons, Cards, Dialogs, etc.), which dramatically accelerates development.
-  - **Why?**: It provides the building blocks for our app (like Buttons, Cards, Dialogs, Forms) out of the box, saving a huge amount of development time.
-It's built on top of Tailwind CSS, so it's easy to customize to match our theme.
-  - **`components.json`**: This file configures how ShadCN components are integrated into our project.

-- **Framer Motion**: A library for creating fluid animations.
-  - **Why?**: We use it to add subtle, professional animations that improve the user experience, such as the animated feature cards, the "gooey" buttons on the homepage, and the smooth appearance of chat messages.
+- **Framer Motion & Custom CSS**: We use these for fluid animations and unique visual effects, like the animated cards, "gooey" buttons, and the 3D login prism, to create a polished and engaging user experience.
+- **Recharts**: A composable charting library used to display the market price analysis graph on the dashboard.

 ### AI & Backend Logic

 - **Google Genkit**: The heart of our AI capabilities.
-  - **Why?**: Genkit is a framework specifically designed for building production-ready AI applications.
-It allows us to define AI "flows" which are like server-side functions that can call AI models, use tools, and return structured data.
+Genkit is a framework for building production-ready AI applications.
-  - **Flows (`src/ai/flows/`)**: Each core AI feature has its own flow file (e.g., `ai-farmer-assistant.ts`).
-This flow defines:
+  - **Flows (`src/ai/flows/`)**: Each core AI feature has its own flow file (e.g., `ai-farmer-assistant.ts`, `market-price-analysis.ts`).
+A flow defines:
-    1.  **Input/Output Schemas (with Zod)**: We use Zod to define the exact shape of the data we expect to receive (input) and send back (output).
-This enforces data integrity.
+    1.  **Input/Output Schemas (with Zod)**: Enforces data integrity.
-    2.  **Prompt Templates**: The instructions we give to the AI model.
-We use Handlebars syntax (`{{{...}}}`) to insert user data into the prompt dynamically.
+    2.  **Prompt Templates**: The instructions we give to the AI model, with dynamic data inserted using Handlebars syntax (`{{{...}}}`).
-    3.  **Model Calls**: The code that actually calls the Google Gemini model.
-    4.  **Tool Usage**: The ability for a flow to use external tools, like our `weather.ts` tool.
+    3.  **Tool Usage**: The ability for a flow to use external tools, like our `weather.ts` tool.

-- **Google AI Platform (Gemini Models)**:
-  - **Why?**: We use Google's powerful Gemini family of models.
-They have excellent reasoning capabilities for the text-based AI assistant and strong multi-modal (text and image) capabilities for the disease and animal classification features.
+- **Google AI Platform (Gemini Models)**: We use Google's powerful Gemini models for their excellent reasoning (AI Assistant), multi-modal (Disease/Animal Classification), and text-to-speech capabilities.

-- **WeatherAPI**:
-  - **Why?**: To make our AI Farmer Assistant truly "smart," it needs real-world context.
-We use the WeatherAPI to fetch current weather data for a user's location.
+- **Vercel Postgres**: A serverless PostgreSQL database.
+  - **Why?**: It's essential for storing user data to enable our key personalization features.
+It integrates seamlessly with our Vercel hosting environment.
+  - **What it powers**: The login system, persistent chat history for the AI Assistant, and the personalized content on the user dashboard.

+- **External APIs & Genkit Tools**:
-  - **Genkit Tool (`src/ai/tools/weather.ts`)**: We've wrapped the WeatherAPI call inside a Genkit "tool".
-This allows our AI Farmer flow to *decide for itself* when it needs to fetch the weather to provide a better answer (e.g., if a user asks about spraying pesticides, the AI can check if it's about to rain).
+  - **WeatherAPI (`src/ai/tools/weather.ts`)**: Wrapped as a Genkit tool, this allows our AI flows to fetch real-time weather data to provide contextual advice.

-### State Management & Localization

-- **React Context (`useAppProvider.tsx`)**: For global state that needs to be shared across the entire application, we use React's built-in Context API.
-Our `AppProvider` manages:
-  - The user's selected language.
-  - The user's location.
-- **`localStorage`**: A simple storage mechanism in the user's browser.
-We use it to persist simple data so the user doesn't have to set it every time they visit.
-  - `ai-farmer-messages`: Stores the chat history for the AI Farmer Assistant.
-  - `user-location`: Stores the location entered in the initial dialog.
-  - `language`: Stores the user's preferred language.
-- **Localization Files (`src/locales/*.json`)**: We have a separate JSON file for each supported language (English, Punjabi, etc.).
-Each file contains a key-value map of all the text in the app.
-The `useTranslation` hook reads from the correct file based on the user's selected language.
+  - **Market Price API (`src/ai/tools/market-price.ts`)**: A tool that simulates fetching historical crop price data.
+This is then used by the `market-price-analysis` flow to generate trends and forecasts.

 ---

 ## 3. Feature Breakdown

-### **Homepage (`/page.tsx`)**
-- **Animated Beam**: This visual effect is created by the `AnimatedBeam` component, which calculates the positions of the user and AI icons and draws a curved SVG path between them.
-Framer Motion animates a gradient along this path to create the "beam" effect.
-- **TextPressure Component**: A creative text component that dynamically changes font weight and width based on the mouse cursor's position, creating an interactive "pressure" effect.
-- **Feature Cards**: A set of cards that link to the main features.
-They use Framer Motion for a 3D flip effect on hover, making the UI feel more dynamic and engaging.
-- **News Feed**: This section fetches articles from a static list in `src/lib/constants.ts`.
-It uses React state (`useState`) to manage the currently selected category and filters the articles accordingly.
-When a user clicks "Read More", it opens a ShadCN `Dialog` component to display the full article content.
+### **Personalized Dashboard (`/dashboard`)**
+This is the central hub for the farmer.
+1.  **Authentication**: A user logs in via the interactive **3D Login Prism**.
+The prism is a CSS `preserve-3d` element where different faces (Login, Sign Up) are rotated into view.
+2.  **Data Fetching**: Upon login, the page fetches data from a hardcoded user profile (`allDashboardData`) which specifies the user's location and primary crop.
+3.  **Parallel AI Calls**: It then concurrently calls two Genkit flows:
+    - `getDashboardWeather`: Fetches a comprehensive weather report for the user's location.
+    - `getMarketPriceAnalysis`: Fetches historical prices for the user's primary crop and uses an AI prompt to generate a trend analysis and forecast.
+4.  **Dynamic Rendering**: The results are displayed in a series of cards, including a `MarketPriceChart` for price visualization.
+The UI shows loading states while the AI calls are in progress.

-### **AI Farmer (`/ai-farmer/page.tsx`)**
+### **AI Farmer Assistant (`/ai-farmer`)**
-- **Chat Interface**: The core of this page is the `messages` state array, which stores the conversation history.
-The UI simply maps over this array to display user and assistant messages.
-- **Form Handling**: We use `react-hook-form` for managing the user's text input, which is more efficient than using simple state for forms.
+1.  **Chat Interface**: A standard chat UI that stores the conversation history in the **Vercel Postgres** database via Server Actions (`src/app/ai-farmer/actions.ts`).
+This ensures the conversation is persistent.
-- **AI Integration**: When the form is submitted, the `getFarmingAdvice` function is called.
-This is a Server Action that invokes our Genkit flow on the backend.
+2.  **AI Integration**: When a user sends a message, the `getFarmingAdvice` Genkit flow is called.
+If a location is set, this flow uses the `getWeatherForLocation` tool to make its advice more relevant.
-- **Weather Tool**: If the user has provided a location, it is passed to the flow.
-The flow then uses the `getWeatherForLocation` tool to fetch real-time weather, which the Gemini model uses to provide more contextual advice.
-- **Speech-to-Text**: It uses the browser's native `SpeechRecognition` API.
-The `toggleRecording` function starts and stops the microphone.
-When speech is recognized, the transcript is placed into the form input and submitted automatically.
+3.  **Speech-to-Text**: Uses the browser's native `SpeechRecognition` API to transcribe the user's voice into text, which is then submitted.
-- **Text-to-Speech**: After receiving a text response from the AI, the `textToSpeech` Genkit flow is called.
-This flow uses a specialized Gemini model to convert the text into audio data, which is then sent back and embedded in an `<audio>` element.
+4.  **Text-to-Speech**: After receiving a response, the `textToSpeech` flow is called to generate an audio version of the advice, enhancing accessibility.

-### **Crop Yield, Disease & Animal Classification Pages**
+### **Classification Tools (Disease & Animal)**
-These three pages follow a similar pattern:
+These pages follow a similar pattern:
-1.  **Input**: The user provides input—either through a form (`CropYieldPage`) or by uploading an image (`DiseaseClassificationPage`, `AnimalClassificationPage`).
-2.  **File Handling**: For image uploads, a `FileReader` is used to convert the selected image file into a Base64-encoded Data URI.
-This is a standard way to represent an image as a string so it can be easily sent in a JSON payload to our backend.
+1.  **Image Upload**: The user uploads an image.
+A `FileReader` converts it into a Base64 Data URI.
-3.  **API Call**: The relevant Genkit flow function is called with the user's input.
+2.  **API Call**: The Data URI is sent to the relevant Genkit flow (`classifyCropDisease` or `animalClassification`).
-4.  **Loading State**: A loading spinner is shown while the AI is processing the request.
-5.  **Display Results**: The structured JSON data returned from the Genkit flow is then displayed in a formatted result card, often using components like `Progress` bars to visualize confidence scores.
+3.  **Display Results**: The structured JSON response from the AI (e.g., disease name, confidence score) is displayed in a result card.

+### **Information Hubs (Govt.
+Schemes & Farm School)**
+- **Static Content with Dynamic UI**: These pages display information from static data arrays (`src/lib/constants.ts`).
+- **Interactive Components**: They use components like `Dialog` to show detailed information in pop-ups and `Accordion` to organize content neatly, providing a rich user experience without needing a complex backend.

 ### **Internationalization (i18n)**
-- **`AppProvider`**: This is the top-level provider in `layout.tsx` that holds the current language state.
-- **`useTranslation` Hook**: A custom hook that provides any component with access to the `t` function (for translating keys) and the `setLanguage` function.
-- **JSON Files (`/locales`)**: All display text is stored as key-value pairs.
-For example, `home.welcome` maps to "Welcome to AgriVision AI" in `en.json` and "एग्रिविजन एआई में आपका स्वागत है" in `hi.json` (if it were added).
-This separation of code and content makes adding new languages very easy.
+- **`AppProvider` & `useTranslation` Hook**: This context/hook pattern provides a global `t(key)` function.
+- **JSON Files (`/locales`)**: All display text is stored as key-value pairs (e.g., `home.welcome`).
+This allows the entire UI to be translated by simply switching the active language, which then loads the corresponding JSON file.